taz77/drupal-sendgrid_integration/README.md

 Mailsystem - A module to create an agnostic management layer for Mail.
 Very useful for controling the mail system on Drupal.

-This module no longer requires Composer Manager but it requires that the SendGrid API Wrapper class is available.
-One way to accomplish this requirement is to use Composer Manager (see below).
+This module requires that the SendGrid API Wrapper class is available.
+You may accomplish this with:

+* Composer Manager module (see below).
+* X Autoload module (see below).
+* Roll your own.

 COMPOSER MANAGER